jesniemagaling/movie-explorer/README.md

-# Movie Explorer
+# Qveeco E-commerce

-**Movie Explorer** is a simple web app that lets users search for movies using the **IMDb API**.
-It was built as a learning project to explore how to fetch and display data from external APIs using vanilla JavaScript.
+**Qveeco** is an e-commerce web app built using **Vanilla JavaScript** and **Tailwind CSS**.
+It was created as a follow-up learning project after understanding core JavaScript concepts, focusing on DOM manipulation, Local Storage, UI responsiveness, and building interactive features without frameworks.

 ---

 ## Overview

-This project was created while learning how APIs work in frontend development.
+This project was built to deepen knowledge in frontend development using plain JavaScript and utility-first CSS.
-With Movie Explorer, users can:
+With Qveeco, users can:

-1. Type a movie title into the search bar
-2. Fetch movie results using the IMDb API
+1. Browse a list of products
+2. Add or remove items from the cart
-3. View key details like title, year, and poster
+3. View total cost and item count in real time

-It's a lightweight, beginner-friendly project aimed at understanding how to make API calls, work with JSON data, and dynamically update the DOM.
+4. Interact with a responsive, modern UI

+It's a hands-on, beginner-to-intermediate project that simulates core e-commerce functionality in a clean, minimal way.

 ---

 ## Key Features

-- Real-time movie search using the IMDb API
-- Displays title, poster, and release year
+- Product listing with image, title, and price
+- Advance filtering products
+- Add to Cart / Remove from Cart functionality
+- Real-time cart item count and total price
+- Responsive layout using Tailwind CSS
+- Modular code using Vanilla JS
-- Simple UI built with HTML, CSS, and JavaScript
+- Built with Vite for fast development and bundling
-- No frameworks or libraries – just plain JS for learning

 ---

 ## Tech Stack

 - **HTML** – Page structure
-- **CSS** – Basic styling
+- **Tailwind CSS** – Utility-first styling for responsive design
-- **JavaScript (Vanilla)** – API interaction and DOM manipulation
+- **JavaScript (Vanilla)** – Core logic and interactivity
-- **IMDb API** – Movie data source
+- **Vite** – Lightning-fast frontend tooling

 ---